 Choose a magazine (Zora's assignment)

-For this project, you must purchase a current issue of a magazine from the following list:
+For this project, you must purchase a current print issue of a magazine from the following list:

 New Yorker, The Walrus, Wired, Vanity Fair, Canadian Geographic, Bon Appetit, Maclean’s, Canadian Living, Chatelaine, Adbusters, Maxim, Utne Reader, Sports Illustrated, Men’s Health, Women’s Health, Prevention.

-If you would prefer to analyze a magazine other than one of those listed, that may be possible, but you will have to email me (Zora) or come talk to me during my office hours (before class) to get your choice approved before you hand in your proposal.
+If you would prefer to analyze a magazine other than one of those listed, that may be possible, but you will have to come talk to me (Zora) during my office hours (after class) to get your choice approved before you hand in your proposal (due Oct.
+10).
+Be careful when you are selecting a magazine to purchase a regular edition of the magazine, not a collector’s edition or special edition that re-issues previous content: special editions do not tend to contain the advertisements that will help you determine your publication’s target audience.
 Please choose your magazine carefully: select something that you would like to spend some time analyzing and about which you have questions.